Document Type : Research Paper I Open Access I Released under CC BY-NC 4.0 license

 Abstract

-Introduction: People with borderline intellectual functioning (BIF) include those whose IQ is in the range of 70 to 85, lower than normal people and higher than people diagnosed with developmental intellectual disorder.
-Weakness in the executive functions of people with BIF has been shown in many researches.
-Executive functions are highest level of the cognitive and metacognitive functions of the brain, which form the basis of children's social, academic and cognitive development.
-The purpose of this research was to investigate the impact of perceptual-motor exercises on executive functions of children with borderline intelligence.
+Introduction: Individuals with borderline intellectual functioning (BIF) include those whose IQ is in the range of 70 to 85, lower than normal individuals and higher than those diagnosed with mental retardation.
+Research has shown that individuals with BIF often exhibit weaknesses in their executive functions.
+Executive functions are the highest level of the cognitive and metacognitive functions of the brain, which form the basis of children's social, academic, and cognitive development.
+This study aimed to investigate the effect of perceptual-motor training on executive functions of children with BIF.

-Results: The findings showed that perceptual-motor exercises lead to the improvement of executive functions, including inhibition, attention, emotional control, initiation, working memory, planning, organization, and control of children with BIF
+Results: The findings showed that perceptual-motor training leads to the improvement of executive functions, including inhibition, attention, emotional control, initiation, working memory, planning, organization, and control (P<0.01) of children with BIF.

-Conclusion: To improve the executive functions of children with BIF, it is recommended to implement educational programs in the form of perceptual-motor exercises.
+Conclusion: To enhance the executive functions of children with BIF, educational programs that include perceptual-motor training are recommended.

 Keywords